jardieljr/vba_project/README.md

 Finally the last Sub on the previous screen, called ColorTabs() aims to color the 3 main sheets tabs ('Tickers', 'Iinput Sheet', 'Output Sheet') for the user to have a clear vision of the 3 sheets that will be of major interest to him.
 In parallel, the others sheets tabs ('Assets Returns', 'Stocks Key Metrics', 'Yahoo') are not colored because the user doesn't have to pay major attention to them, they are deleted and created at each optimization and are only used as a support for our different optimizations computations.

-## Model Limitations

-Regarging our model several points can be pointed

 ### Module 4
 Sub TransferCov()